BadIdeaFactory/corporate/documents/operating.md

 - **Approving expenses (Preliminary):** GitHub (needs Majority).
-Preliminary approval of expenses above $100 will allow the Treasure Goblin to release preliminarily approved funds at their discression within the bounds of the approved expense timeline.
+Preliminary approval of expenses above $100 will allow the Treasure Goblin to release preliminarily approved funds at their discretion within the bounds of the approved expense time line.
+Note: the Treasure Goblin cannot approve their own expenses.

 - **Approving expenses:** Plotting Session (needs Strong Consensus).
-Upon approval the Treasure Goblin must release approved funds within the bounds of the approved expense timeline.
+Upon approval the Treasure Goblin must release approved funds within the bounds of the approved expense time line or the approval is voided.

 - **Canceling tax reimbursement:** Plotting Session (needs Strong Consensus).
 This vote indicates that the tax reimbursement to